-Goodwill is the excess of the purchase price over the fair value of identifiable net assets acquired in business combinations accounted for under the purchase method.
-Goodwill is not amortized but is tested for impairment using a two-step method.
-Step one is the identification of potential impairment.
+When the Company performs the two-step method, step one is the identification of potential impairment.
 The Company's operating segments represent its reporting units since segment management, who report to the CODM, regularly review operating results and make resource allocation decisions at this level.
 This involves comparing the fair value of each reporting unit with its carrying amount, including goodwill.
 If the fair value of a reporting unit exceeds the carrying amount, the goodwill of the reporting unit is considered not impaired and the second step of the impairment test is unnecessary.
 If the carrying amount of a reporting unit exceeds its fair value, the second step of the impairment test is performed to measure the amount of impairment loss, if any.
 The Company tests, by reporting unit, goodwill and other indefinite-lived intangible assets for impairment at November 30 or more frequently if it believes indicators of impairment exist or if it makes changes to a reporting unit with assigned goodwill.

-For its annual impairment review, the Company primarily uses an income approach, which incorporates multi-period excess earnings present value techniques (discounted cash flows) as well as other generally accepted valuation methodologies to determine the fair value of the assets using Level 3 inputs.
+For its two-step method annual impairment review, the Company primarily uses an income approach, which incorporates multi-period excess earnings present value techniques (discounted cash flows) as well as other generally accepted valuation methodologies to determine the fair value of the assets using Level 3 inputs.
 The Company's assumptions incorporate judgments as to the price received to sell a reporting unit as a whole in an orderly transaction between market participants at the measurement date.
 Considering the integration of its operations, the Company has assumed that the highest and best use of a reporting unit follows an "in-use" valuation premise.